Shrestha-Nr-Sinha/KnowMe/README.md

 ### Features:
 1. Languages Used: HTML, CSS, JavaScript.
-2. Smooth and Responsive.
-3. Beautiful and unique UI with different styles of animation.
+2. Implemented responsive design for seamless viewing across devices.
+3. Designed a captivating UI with a harmonious color palette and clear typography.
+4. Organized website into distinct sections with concise descriptions and high-quality images.

 ### Have a look!